-YW bills are already some of the lowest in the industry at £368 per annum for an average household customer in 2013.
-YW is planning to keep bills low.
-In 2014/15 YW was allowed to increase prices by 1.6% above RPI.
+YW bills are already some of the lowest in the industry at £368 per annum for an average household customer in 2013/14.
+The plan is to keep bills low.
+In 2014/15 YW were allowed to increase prices by 1.6% above RPI.
 YW decided to cap this increase at RPI.
-This means in 2014/15 YW will be reducing average household bills by £6 in real terms compared to what was allowed by Ofwat.
-YW proposes to continue this saving throughout the life of the plan meaning a total average household saving of £36 over six years.
+This means in 2014/15 average household bills will reduce by £6 in real terms compared to what was allowed by Ofwat.
+It is proposed to continue this saving throughout the life of the plan meaning a total average household saving of £36 over six years.